Lactation Quick Bread

 But when you combine galactagogues with positive milk production techniques (such as power pumping, adequate milk removal, and/or frequent nursing), you’ll certainly be doing yourself and your supply a favor in the long run.

-Not only that, but lactation baked goods are typically dense and full of calories, which is exactly what a lactating mother needs.
+Not only that, but lactation baked goods are typically dense and full of calories, which is exactly what a lactating person needs.
 Nursing hunger is real, and feeding yourself (if you can even remember to eat) often has to be a one-handed, quick task.

 That’s where your quick bread will come in handy!

 Breastfeeding is so so hard and it can use all the support and encouragement it can get.
-So pat yourself or a breastfeeding mama on the back, give out some high fives, and get to baking up some lactation treats for one or all of them.
+So pat yourself or a breastfeeding human on the back, give out some high fives, and get to baking up some lactation treats for one or all of them.

-And if you yourself are that breastfeeding mama, hand this recipe off to your favorite baker.
+And if you yourself are that breastfeeding person, hand this recipe off to your favorite baker.
 Because you’re doing a great job and deserve to kick your heels up and have someone serve you lactation quick bread on a silver platter.

-Oatmeal Chocolate Chip Lactation Quick Bread
+Lactation Quick Bread

 - 1 cup (240mL) milk any